 Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk.

-We qualify as a smaller reporting company, as defined by Rule 229.10(f)(1), and are not required to provide the information required by this Item.
+We qualify as a smaller reporting company, as defined in Item 10(f)(1) of Regulation S-K, and are not required to provide the information required by this Item.

 Item 8.
 Financial Statements and Supplementary Data.